 I qualified as a social worker in 2009 and worked in hospice care in central Scotland for 10 years.
 I developed my skills in Social Work, Palliative Care and Bereavement Care during this time.
 Latterly I have been working for Child Bereavement UK as part of the development team.
 I’m passionate about both palliative Care and Bereavement Care being accessible to all.Email

 As Co-Chair of the Task Force on Palliative Care Social Work I represented social work as a director of the EAPC for 8 years.
 I have recently completed a three year appointment with the EU to develop palliative care social work in the Republic of Serbia.
 I currently lecture, write and supervise in palliative care and spend my free time with my grandchildren, choral singing and dog walking.Email

-The UK is divided in to seven regions, and each area has two or more representatives.
-They welcome new members, organise regional meetings and act as a direct connection between the executive and the wider membership.
+The UK is divided in to seven regional groups, and each area has two or more representatives.
+They welcome new members, organise local meetings and act as a direct connection between the executive and the wider membership.